ligolang/ligo/gitlab-pages/docs/language-basics/tezos-specific.md

 `PACK` converts Michelson data structures to a binary format, and `UNPACK` reverses it.
 This functionality can be accessed from within LIGO.

-> ⚠️ An `UNPACK` isn't *quite* an `eval`, but it should be kept in mind that if you're deserializing untrusted input certain types could be problematic.
-If you deserialize an `operation` from an untrusted source and then execute it, [you are running eval on user input](https://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html).
+> ⚠️ `PACK` and `UNPACK` are features of Michelson that are intended to be used by people that really know what they're doing.
+There are several failure cases (such as `UNPACK`ing a lambda from an untrusted source), most of which are beyond the scope of this document.
+Don't use these functions without doing your homework first.

 <!--DOCUSAURUS_CODE_TABS-->